Short a word families worksheets

 This skill runs from kindergarten through 1st grade.
 Pick a grade above for level-matched sentences, teaching notes, and worksheets.

-Short A Word Families across the grades
+Short a word families across the grades

 Kindergarten

-1st Grade
+1st grade

-The short-a families (-at, -an, -ap) are usually a reader's first patterns: learn to read at, and cat, hat, sat, and flat come almost for free.
+The short-a families (-at, -an, -ap) are a reader's first patterns: learn to read at, and cat, hat, sat, and flat come almost for free.
 First graders sort the families quickly and start spelling new family members on their own.